imanand002/imanand002/README.md

 - 👋 Hi, I’m Mayank Anand.
-- 👀 I’m interested in Website Development.
-I love to make dynamic and interactive websites.
+- 👀 I’m interested in Website Development & machine learning.
 - 🌱 I’m currently learning Web Development by Dr. Angela Yu on Udemy.
 - 💞️ I’m looking to collaborate on Web Development.
-- 📫 You can mail me on anand.work002@gmail.com
+- 📫 You can mail me at anand.work002@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm also very much interested in Geopolitics and Finance.
 <!---